spm/spm-docs/docs/tutorials/beginners/fmri/first_level.md

 ## Model specification

-Now press the `Specify 1st-level` button.
+Now press the `Specify 1st-level` button on the "Menu" window.
 This will call up an fMRI specification job in the batch editor window.
 Then

 - For `Directory`, select the folder (directory) you created for saving